Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Example app

-To activate the example app, uncomment it in base.py and it's included urls in urls.py in the core app.
+This project includes a the example app `pages` and it is activated by default, please remove/uncomment it before going into production.

 ## Versioning